demo42/helloworld/README.md

     ```

 ## Credentials
-To perform an AKS update using Helm, a service principal is required to pull images from the regsitry and perform run `helm update`.
+To perform an AKS update using Helm, a service principal is required to pull images from the registry and execute `helm update`.
 To avoid losing the credentials, while storing them securely, we'll create a service principal, saving the secrets to Azure Key Vault

 ```sh
 # Create a service principal (SP) with: